 How Long Does Pain and Stiffness Last After Knee Replacement?

 After your knee replacement surgery, you should expect to stay in the hospital for several days.
 Your knee pain doctors in NJ will prescribe you medication to help deal with the pain.
 Pain varies from patient to patient.
 Usually pain and swelling subside 3 months after the surgery.
 However, some patients are back to their regular activities much sooner.

 What Causes Pain on the Inner Side of the Knee?

 Pain on the inner side of the knee is common in older adults.
 It is usually caused by osteoarthritis, rheumatoid arthritis, medial collateral ligament (MCL) injury, medial meniscus injury, pes anserine bursitis, medial plica irritation, or knee contusion.

 Most causes of inner knee pain can be linked to a previous injury.
-Your doctor can prescribe you some knee exercises to relieve your inner knee pain.
+Your knee injury doctors in NJ can prescribe you some knee exercises to relieve your inner knee pain.

 How to Stop Knee Pain?